ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2018-01-12-thinking-2017-year-in-review.md

 It is people who make the difference, not paperwork or policies.
 Investing in individuals - who already carry a strong vision for how they can make a positive difference - creates the opportunity to amplify any efforts made, funding given and time spent on these programmes, to have impact well beyond the reach of any one programme.
 A willingness to approach success as a measure over time, to which we can but make a contribution, allows value to manifest in unexpected ways.

-So as we look towards 2018, we are encouraged by the fresh- and forward-thinking energy of the applications for the March 2018.
+So as we look towards 2018, we are encouraged by the fresh- and forward-thinking energy of the applications for the March 2018 intake.
 Taking a collective deep breath has us ready for the next wave.